khalilelrifai/MontyProject_v3/README.md

   python manage.py migrate

-3-Create two users: an administrator and a regular user. administrator can (view,add,edit,delete) an ad user can only view the ads
+3-Create two users: an administrator and a regular user. administrator with these permissions : can (view,add,edit,delete) an ad. user with this permission : can view ad